mmEissen/audioviz/README.md

 Audioviz
 ========

 This project is a prototype and sandbox to play around with audio visualization on NeoPixels.
-I did a short talk on the topic which can be found on [youtube](https://youtu.be/JJu3Z-2arnY).

 Requirements on Ubuntu 20 LTS on RaspberyPI 4: